eul721/helm-deploy/README.md

 > Note that this repo only contains app deployment (k8s).
 > Other Infrastructure code is stored separately [here](https://github.com/take-two-t2gp/t2gp-publisher-service-infrastructure/)

+This repo uses Helm to deploy.
+The application is packaged into a Helm chart (collection of k8s manifests) then deployed to t2gp-flux cluster.
+Develop environment is deploy automatically with every new commit to `develop`, while staging/production are manual only.

+> Currently, both production and non-production environments reside in the same cluster.
+Once the non-production flux cluster is setup, non-production envs should move there.

+Under `/helm_values/` folder contains configuration for deployments to each environment.
+Values like min/max replicas or compute resource allocation can be controlled seperately for each service.

+Application specific values are populated by [config management](https://github.com/take-two-t2gp/d2c-config-mgmt/) under flux branch.

 ## Lint

 Make sure to use the linter at least before submitting a PR: